aaronsaderholm/LiviaPythonSync/README.md

 python3 main.py -c /path/to/config.json -o upload
 ```

-The uploader should only update records that have matching files in the templates folder, but take backups and use this at your own peril.
+The uploader should only update records that have matching files in the templates folder.
+Take backups and use this at your own peril.